 The great draw of the battlefield series has to be its chaotic online play.
 On the Xbox 360 version of the game you can only play along with 24 other players whereas on the next gen it's up to 64.
 The maps are scaled back to make sure you aren't wondering around on your own though and the set up is essentially the same as with the next gen consoles.
 Quick play puts you strait into an official server where you can play standard game modes right away; the server browser will allow you to play games with some user generated tweaks here and there, as well as offering a test range for new players to get a feel for the basic points of the game.

-The goal itself is simple, drive tanks, fly jets, and helicopters or hump it on foot and shoot your way through the enemy, capture objectives and win through domination of the opposite team.
+The goal itself is simple, driving artillery vehicles and flying aircraft or humping it on foot and shooting your way through the enemy, capture objectives and win through domination of the opposite team.
 A couple of neat features added to Battlefield 4 are Commander Mode and improved destruction affecting the game objectives.

 Commander mode is a new player mode where one person on each team gets a top down view of the battlefield.
 They direct units and give tactical orders to their team mates from their superior vantage point of the map.
 If their team is successful they can get bonuses to drop down ammo crates and even give UAV cover over the area, it's a nice addition and serves to add some small amount of order to the chaos of typical battlefield gameplay.